javo0101/introGIS/lessons.md

 # Performing a Spatial Join

 We will use QGIS which is a free and open source mapping software that will allow us to do pretty much any spatial operation that you could ever want!
-If you haven't yet installed QGIS you can do so by following these installation instructions **add link**.<!-- TODO #12: add link to instructions here + build a file for it... -->
+If you haven't yet installed QGIS you can do so by following these installation instructions **add link**.<!-- TODO #12: build a file for installation instructions for QGIS + add link here... -->

 ## Open QGIS